Håkon Evjen

-Håkon Evjen (born 14 February 2000) is a Norwegian professional footballer who plays as a midfielder for Danish Superliga club Brøndby IF.
+Håkon Evjen (born 14 February 2000) is a Norwegian professional footballer who plays as a midfielder for Eliteserien club Bodø/Glimt.

 Club career

 Evjen started out playing with his hometown club, FK Mjølner, before moving to Bodø/Glimt with his brother in 2016.

 After a year with the youth team, Evjen signed his first professional contract with Bodø/Glimt in August 2017.
 He made his debut on 22 October, replacing Jens Petter Hauge during a First Division win against Jerv.

 On 17 September 2019, Bodø/Glimt announced Evjen would be leaving for AZ Alkmaar on 1 January 2020.
-He signed a four and a half year contract with the club.
+He signed a four-and-a-half-year contract with the club.

 On 17 January 2023, Evjen joined Danish Superliga side Brøndby IF for an undisclosed fee, signing a contract until June 2027 with the club.

+Evjen returned to Bodø/Glimt on 27 January 2024, signing a four-year contract.

 International career

 Evjen represented the national under-17 team at the 2017 UEFA European Under-17 Championship.
 He made two appearances in the qualifying tournament, scoring once in a draw with Russia.
 He went on to play twice in the finals.

 Evjen played in all three matches of the Norwegian U-20 team during the 2019 FIFA U-20 World Cup.